InnovaPartners/interfax/README.markdown

 gem](http://rubygems.org/gems/interfax), with the exception that this one runs on Ruby 1.9.

-Below is the original Interfax README.
+Below is an updated copy of the original Interfax README.

 ---